Doug Pederson: Green Bay Packers (second stint)

 The Packers re-signed Pederson to a one-year contract on March 13, 2001, to replace backup Matt Hasselbeck, who was traded to the Seattle Seahawks.
 Pederson was the primary backup to Favre for the entire 2001 season, and was the primary placekick holder in every game.

-He was re-signed to a one-year, $650,000 contract with the Packers on April 2, 2002.
+Pederson was re-signed to a one-year, $650,000 contract with the Packers on April 2, 2002.
 Pederson again was the backup quarterback and primary holder in all 16 games in 2002.
-In a week 7 game against the Washington Redskins, Favre suffered a sprained knee and Pederson took most of the snaps in the second half, going 9-for-15 for 78 yards to help win the game 30–9.
+In a week 7 game against the Washington Redskins, Favre suffered a sprained knee, and Pederson took most of the snaps in the second half, going 9-for-15 for 78 yards to help win the game 30–9.
 Pederson also played in games against the Miami Dolphins, Detroit Lions, and New York Jets.
 He re-signed with the Packers to a one-year, $750,000 contract on April 29, 2003.
 For the third consecutive season, Pederson backed up Favre in all 16 games and held placekicks.
 He completed both of his passes during the regular season for a total of 16 yards.

 The Packers re-signed Pederson to a one-year contract on April 28, 2004.
 Tim Couch was signed to compete for the backup quarterback job, but lost out to Pederson and was released on September 5, 2004.
 In a week 3 game against the Indianapolis Colts, Pederson replaced Favre in a blowout loss and went 4-of-6 for 34 yards and an interception.
 The next week, a week 4 game against the New York Giants, Favre sustained a concussion in the third quarter, and Pederson replaced him at quarterback.
 Pederson went 7-of-17 for 86 yards and an interception in the loss before he suffered a hit to his side in the third quarter that resulted in a cracked bone in his back, a torn muscle in his side, and a broken rib.
 He stayed in the game up until the last snap, when he was replaced by third-string quarterback Craig Nall.
 Pederson was placed on injured reserve on October 7, ending his season.

-He retired in March 2005 to become a head coach at Calvary Baptist Academy.
+Pederson retired in March 2005 to become a head coach at Calvary Baptist Academy.